How Sui Differs from Other Blockchains

 Sui's approach to validating new transactions

-A lot of transactions do not have complex interdependencies with each other, since they operate on disconnected parts of the state of the blockchain.
-Often financial users just want to send an asset to a recipient, and the only data required to gauge whether this simple transaction is admissible is a fresh view of the sender's account.
-Hence Sui takes the approach of only taking a lock - or "stopping the world" - for the relevant piece of data rather than the whole chain -- in this case, the account of the sender, which can only send one transaction at a time.
+A large number transactions do not have complex interdependencies with each other, since they operate on disconnected parts of the state.
+Often financial users just want to send an asset to a recipient, and the only data required to gauge whether this simple transaction is admissible is a fresh view of the sender's address.
+Hence Sui takes the approach of only taking a lock - or "stopping the world" - for the relevant piece of data rather than the whole chain -- in this case, the address of the sender, which can only send one transaction at a time.

-This doesn't mean that Sui as a platform never orders transactions with respect to each other, or that it we allows owners to only affect their owned microcosm of objects.
-Sui will also process transactions that have an effect on some shared state, in a rigorous, consensus-ordered manner.
+This doesn't mean that Sui as a platform never orders transactions with respect to each other, or that it allows owners to affect only their owned microcosm of objects.
+Sui also processes transactions that have an effect on some shared state in a rigorous, consensus-ordered manner.
 They're just not the default use case.
 See the State-of-the-art consensus section for details on the Narwhal and Bullshark consensus engine.

 A collaborative approach to transaction submission

 Sui validates transactions individually, rather than batching them in the traditional blocks.
-The key advantage of this approach is low latency; each successful transaction quickly obtains a certificate of finality that proves to anyone that the transaction will be processed by the Sui network.
+The key advantage of this approach is low latency; each successful transaction quickly obtains a certificate of finality that proves to anyone that the transaction will persists its effects on the Sui network.

 But the process of submitting a transaction is a bit more involved.
 That little more work occurs on the network.
 (With bandwidth getting cheaper, this is less of a concern.)
 Whereas a usual blockchain can accept a bunch of transactions from the same author in a fire-and-forget mode, Sui transaction submission follows these steps: